baconjs/bacon.js/README.md

 AMD
 ===

 Yep.
-Currently exports bacon through AMD and assigns to `window` for backwards compatibility.
+Currently exports Bacon through AMD and assigns to `window` for backwards compatibility.

-If you would like to use it with jQuery and AMD, you should monkey patch jQuery explicitely so that module loading order does not matter
+If you would like to use it with jQuery and AMD, you should monkey patch jQuery explicitly so that module loading order does not matter

 ```js
 define(function (require) {